HEOS App Redesign

 Overview

-Upgrading the music streaming experience in the HEOS app allows users to enjoy music as if they were using the native service, making daily listening feel familiar and effortless.
+Upgrading the music streaming experience in the HEOS app allows users to enjoy music as if they were using the native service, making everyday listening feel familiar and effortless.

-Our HEOS 3.0 redesign focuses on the smoothness of core action control, multi-room management, and a closer-to-native music service streaming experience.
+The HEOS 3.0 redesign focuses on improving core playback controls, multi-room management, and creating a music streaming experience that feels closer to native music service apps.

-To make users feel more familiar with the music services they use daily, the HEOS App stays closer to native app patterns by using each brand’s colors, logos, and familiar browsing structures to reduce friction and cognitive load.
+To support this, the HEOS app stays closer to native app patterns by incorporating each service’s brand colors, logos, and familiar browsing structures, helping reduce friction and cognitive load when switching between services.

-This project focused on defining a reusable music streaming framework that ensures every music service added to HEOS feels familiar and consistent.
+This project focused on defining a reusable music streaming framework so every music service integrated into HEOS feels both familiar and consistent.

 Problem

-The previous HEOS design relied heavily on plain list-based layouts without music service logos or colors, making them feel disconnected from the experiences users are familiar with on the native app.
+The previous HEOS design relied heavily on plain list-based layouts without music service branding such as logos or colors, making browsing feel disconnected from the experiences users are familiar with in native music apps.

 As streaming platforms continue to evolve, the old design can no longer keep up with current trends or effectively present curated feeds and new content, limiting how users discover and engage with music.